5 ways AI is transforming supply chain analytics

 1. Automating and improving visual inspection

-AI-based visual inspection can be used in combination with other technologies for a variety of valuable applications.
-It can enhance supply chain automation, by enabling robots to spot quality problems with packages that might be missed by less capable systems.
-Visual inspection is particularly useful for quality control processes, by making it possible to do root-cause analysis of problems, thereby freeing up logistics’ personnel to work on higher-level, less repetitive tasks.
-These findings and insights can also be shared with vendors to help them comply with policies and practices required to keep automated systems running smoothly, an increasingly critical requirement given the rising volume and customer satisfaction requirements facing all logistics organizations.
+AI-based image recognition can be used in combination with other technologies for a variety of valuable applications.
+It can enhance supply chain processes by enabling robots to spot quality problems with packages that might be missed by less capable systems.
+Visual inspection is particularly useful for quality control processes by making it possible to do root-cause analysis of problems, thereby freeing up logistics personnel to work on higher-level, less repetitive tasks.
+AI algorithms can even be used for optimization of parcel sortation routes.
+Distribution centers can highly benefit from implementing AI technology for this reason.

 2. Facilitating more accurate inventory management